How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 The Problem with PVC in Yoga Mats

 PVC is often marketed as synthetic latex.
 Some PVC mats are manufactured with lead, cadmium, chlorine, mercury, and other heavy metals.
-Basically, it takes a lot of chemicals to create a bendy, rollable mat out of rigid PVC.
+It takes a lot of chemicals to create a bendy, rollable mat out of rigid PVC.

 Bottom line: PVC is a carcinogen.
 If you want to go the non-toxic route, avoid PVC yoga mats at all costs.